wvlet/wvlet/website/docs/syntax/index.md

 ---
 sidebar_label: 'Syntax'
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Query Syntax

 ## Relational Operators

-wvlet favors lower-case keywords for SQL-like operators.
-The following is a list of relational operators in wvlet for manipulating table-format data (i.e., relation):
+Wvlet favors __lower-case__ keywords for SQL-like operators.
+The following is a list of relational operators in wvlet for manipulating table-format data (i.e., _relation_):

 | Operator | Output |
 | --- | --- |